ETH3D/badslam/README.md

 * If you get a CUDA error like "too many resources requested for launch", probably a default CUDA kernel block size does not work for your GPU.
-See below for block-size tuning, which however is not picked up by the unit tests at the moment.
+See below for block-size tuning.
 The application has been tested on GTX 1080 and GTX 1070 GPUs.
 * If the `Optimization.PoseGraphOptimizer` test crashes, for example with an error message like "Cholesky failure", then please verify that your build of g2o has the `BUILD_WITH_MARCH_NATIVE` CMake option set to ON, and that BAD SLAM actually